-PCBL's manufacturing units are situated in different parts of India, close to the ports (for import of raw material and export of CB) and near major tyre manufacturing hubs.
+The manufacturing units of PCBL are situated in different parts of India, close to the ports (for import of raw material and export of CB) and near major tyre manufacturing hubs.
 Its location facilitates PCBL in optimising transportation cost.
 Moreover, the greenfield project at Tamil Nadu would also add to the locational advantage as plants of major tyre companies are situated in southern India.